 Christophe Claret and the Power of Three

-Sticking to three colors is a great way to produce a striking, memorable, confident piece of art or clothing.
+Sticking to three colours is a great way to produce a striking, memorable, confident piece of art or clothing.
 The Christophe Claret Maestro Watch in titanium is memorable for its chromatic clarity.
-It is one of the cleanest examples I’ve seen of a watch utilizing just three colors and displayed mechanics on the dial.
+It is one of the cleanest examples I’ve seen of a watch utilising just three colours and displayed mechanics on the dial.
 It’s an icy masterpiece from one of the coolest brands around.

 Movements in Glass Houses…

 Sapphire cases are a whole load of glorious nonsense.
 I thought the idea was insane until I got last year’s Hublot Big Bang UNICO sapphire watch on my wrist.
 That model took transparency to hitherto unseen levels, with a see-through dial, see-through hands, and even a semi-opaque rubber strap.

 What we see here, with the release of the Hublot Big Bang UNICO Magic Sapphire watch is a much more mature, everyday interpretation of the sapphire concept.